On PMU Data Integrity under GPS Spoofing Attacks: A Sparse Error Correction Framework: Experiments

-\textbf{PMU placement:} We evaluate our data correction algorithm on both observable and unobservable PMU placements.
+\textbf{RTS-96 test network:} Here we demonstrate the efficacy of the proposed PMU data correction algorithm on the IEEE RTS-96 test network~\cite{grigg1999ieee}, which consists of 73 buses and 120 branches.
+We evaluate our data correction algorithm on both observable and unobservable PMU placements.
 Figure~\ref{fig:RTS96} illustrates the observable PMU placement setting which consists of 21 PMUs.
+Each deployed PMU measure the voltage phasor at the installed bus and the current phasors in all the branches incident to that bus.
 As described in Figure~\ref{fig:RTS96} this placement setting naturally induces two zones in the network, with 7 PMUs in Zone 1 and 14 PMUs in Zone 2.
 Furthermore, we obtained an unobservable PMU network by removing PMUs at buses 303, 103, and 316 in the observable placement, which results in a network with two zones, having 5 PMUs in Zone 1 and 13 PMUs in Zone 2.
 This causes around $15\%$ of the buses in the network to become unobservable.

-\textbf{Spoofed measurement generation:} We test the proposed data correction algorithm on measurements generated according to~\eqref{eq: combined model} by sampling the state $\xbf$ from a gaussian distribution with mean set to a known snapshot state and standard deviations of voltage magnitudes and phase angles set to 0.01 p.u. and 5.73 degrees, respectively.
-Given that the percentage of the spoofed PMUs is set to $A\%$, in each Monte Carlo run, we selected $A\%$ of PMUs from each zone uniformly at random and manipulated their phase angle measurements according to~\eqref{eq: combined model}.
-The magnitude of attack angle shift $\alpha_k$ for a spoofed PMU $k$ is sampled from a uniform distribution in the range of $(0.8\mu , 1.2\mu)$ where $\mu$ is the attack mean, which we set to 20 degrees for our experiments.
-The sign of the non zero attack angle shift $\alpha_k$ is selected uniformly at random.
+We test the proposed data correction algorithm on measurements generated according to~\eqref{eq: combined model} by sampling the state $\xbf$ from a Gaussian distribution with mean set to a known snapshot state and standard deviations of voltage magnitudes and phase angles set to 0.01 p.u. and 5.73 degrees, respectively.
+Given that the percentage of the spoofed PMUs is set to $A\%$, in each Monte Carlo run, we selected $A\%$ of PMUs from each zone uniformly at random and manipulated their phase angle measurements according to the spoofing attack model~\eqref{eq: combined model}.
+The magnitude of attack angle bias $\alpha_k$ for a spoofed PMU $k$ is sampled uniformly at random from the intervals in the range of $(-16^{\circ} , -24^{\circ}) \cup (16^{\circ} , 24^{\circ}).$ Furthermore, to accurately emulate the real world PMU measurements, we add Gaussian noise to both real and imaginary parts of the phasor measurements, with 0 mean and 0.01 standard deviation.